Introduction

 Gmail, like most email clients, allows its users to create filters that can automatically sort your incoming mail, including those political emails.
 Here's how to do it:

-3. From the drop-down menu, choose the "Block [Name]" selection.
+- From the drop-down menu, choose the "Filter messages like this" selection.

 Using Block Sender